Humanistic latin Literature

 Students must acquire the ability to face the reading of the work of the chosen author with the methodological tools provided during the lessons and to apply these skills to other literary contexts and texts.

 At the end of the course the students, on the basis of the analytical knowledge of both theoretical and linguistic and literary systems, will be able to examine and critically interpret the philological, linguistic and literary texts and problems that reside in them, in order to formulate their own hypotheses and independent judgments on the contents and on the socio-cultural context of reference.

 At the end of the course the students will be able to clearly express, using a technical language, information, ideas, problems and solutions to specialists and non-specialist interlocutors.
 They will be able to formulate conclusions clearly and will also be able to explain the underlying rationale behind their conclusions.

 The study of literature and the humanistic language helps to obtain knowledge and methodological, analytical and critical skills aimed not only at the realization of the final thesis at the end of the course of study, but also at the insertion in an appropriate manner in the world of work tout court and 'teaching in particular.

 The course will be structured as follows:

 a) Humanistic Latin Literature: context and overview;

 The teaching activities alternate lectures with in-depth seminars.
-During the lessons will be illustrated forms of elegiac poetry and epigrammatic poetry in the humanistic age and their relationship with the classics.
-Readings of Poems will be proposed from Pontano, Landino and Marullo.
+During the lessons will be illustrated forms of love poetry and epigrams in mortem in the humanistic age and their relationship with the classics.
+Readings of poems from Landino, Marullo etc. will be proposed.
 The course will be accompanied by individual insights of the students who will produce their own works on subjects of their choice or bio-bibliographic cards.
 The slides used to support the lessons will be uploaded to the Elly platform.
 The slides are considered an integral part of the teaching material.